liqweed/grunt-svninfo/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
- * 0.1.3 - Support for a custom name for the info object
+ * 0.1.3 - Support for a custom name for the info object (thanks to @solomojb)
- * 0.1.2 - Support for 'cwd' option
+ * 0.1.2 - Support for 'cwd' option (thanks to @richmarr)
  * 0.1.1 - Grunt 0.4.x compatibility
  * 0.1.0 - Initial release